CartoDB/academy/courses/06-intermediate-design/lesson-1.md

 An advantage of Equal Interval is that the ranges are easily understandable since they are the same size.
 A disadvantage is that it doesn't take into account how data's distributed across the graph.
 A lot of data values clustered together can fall in one bucket, while another bucket can contain no values.
 For example, if our dataset only had countries with less than 14% and more than 30% of employees working over 50 hours per week, the middle bucket would still be visible in the legend even though it contained no values.

-Jenks classification finds natural breaks in your data.
-It groups together similar values, and emphasizes difference between buckets.
-A disadvantage of this is that the breaks can be hard to understand.
+**Jenks classification** finds natural breaks in your data.
+That is, it minimizes the variance within a bucket and maximizes the variance between different buckets.
+A disadvantage of this method is that the breaks can be hard to understand.
 An advantage is that outliers get their own categories, so they aren't grouped with dissimilar values.
-For instance, in the filter example above the value at the graph's right edge would be in it's own group, instead of being bucketed with the value to it's left that's very different.
+For instance, in the filter example above the value at the graph's right edge would be in it's own group, instead of being bucketed with the "nearest" value to its left.

 **Color**